 There are many cool places to visit in Athens, places for history geeks, culture fans, food lovers, and pretty much any type of traveler.
 I asked some fellow travel bloggers to share their favorite places in Athens to fulfill the list.

-So, here you have 13 cool places to include in your Athens itinerary, recommended by travel bloggers:
+So, here you have 13 cool places and famous landmarks in Greece to include in your Athens itinerary, recommended by travel bloggers:

 Little Kook Cafe